mattymaloney/mattymaloney.github.io/_posts/2016-02-20-roots-v4-mods.md

 In /usr/local/lib/node_modules/roots/node_modules/accord/lib/adapters/slm/, rename 1.x.js to 0.5.x.js.
 The number before `.js` should satisfy (via a call to `semver.satisfies` the slm version number specified in slm's package.json.

-In the file you've just renamed, replace all instances of "Jade" with "Slm" and all instances of "jade" with "slm".
-Also, remove the string 'yade' from the array on line 32.
+In the file you've just renamed:

+* replace all instances of "Jade" with "Slm" and all instances of "jade" with "slm".
+* remove the string 'yade' from the array on line 32.
+* insert `null` as second argument of `render` call on line 37.

 Resulting source should look something like this: